 Staying prepared throughout the year helps protect your home, family, and community.
 Each season brings unique challenges, and a few simple steps can make a big difference in staying safe, comfortable, and energy-efficient.

-Fall/Winter Preparation Tips
+Spring/Summer Preparation Tips

 Be ready for the season ahead with these safety and preparedness tips.
-Taking a few simple steps now can help you avoid unexpected costs, inconveniences, and risks when the cold weather arrives.
+Taking a few simple steps now can help you avoid unexpected costs, inconveniences, and risks when the weather changes.

 - Storm season can mean outages.
 Check that your emergency kit is stocked and have a plan in case an outage lasts for an extended time.
 Are you prepared?